-Goldman Sachs (NYSE:GS) is officially the first banking institution to release a digital currency thanks to its startup Circle.
+Goldman Sachs (NYSE:GS) is officially the first banking institution to back digital currency thanks to start-up Circle, which is backed by the financial giant.

 One of the main goals of the new digital currency is to help mitigate some of the biggest concerns when it comes to cryptocurrencies, including volatility.
 Circle says that cryptocurrencies lack a “price-stable medium” of exchange, and that a store of value is missing.